-&lt;sup>5 All embeddings of $G{SM}$ in one $E_8$ factor which are consistent with a breaking-pattern $E_8 \to SU(5) \to G{SM}$ are suitable (cf. for example the natural breaking chain from $E_8$ to $G{SM}$ through maximal subgroups mentioned at the end of Sect.
-115.3).
-Other embeddings can change the ratios between the three resulting $G{SM}$ couplings at the GUT scale by group-theoretic factors.
+5 All embeddings of G{SM} in one E8 factor which are consistent with a breaking-pattern E8 $\rightarrow SU(5) \rightarrow G{SM}$ are suitable (cf. for example the natural breaking chain from E_8 to G{SM} through maximal subgroups mentioned at the end of Sect.
+93.3).
+Other embeddings can change the ratios between the three resulting G{SM} couplings at the GUT scale by group-theoretic factors.
 Crucially, due to the single 10d gauge coupling, no continuous tuning is possible.

-&lt;sup>6Field-theory thresholds of 4d GUTs are discussed in 115.5.
+6Field-theory thresholds of 4d GUTs are discussed in 93.5.
+Ist December, 2021